handcoding-labs/redis-stream-client-go/README.md

 In addition to this, for better management, the library provides a load balancer stream (LBS) based on redis streams and consumer groups that work in a load balanced fashion which can distribute incoming streams (not stream data!) among existing consumers using round-robin fashion.

 ![Redis stream client - LBS](./imgs/redis_stream_client_lbs.png)

-In addition to these, the library also provides